-Let’s examine a live portfolio and highlight both the factor loadings and the overlap to the academic value portfolio formed on characteristics.
+Let’s examine a live portfolio and highlight the factor loadings and the overlap to the academic value portfolio formed on characteristics.
 We will then discuss a new tool we plan to launch soon, which will help advisors assess the characteristics of an ETF or even a portfolio of ETFs.

 Examination of a live portfolio

-To examine both the factor loadings, as well as the portfolio characteristics, I chose the Vanguard’s VTV ETF.
+To examine both the factor loadings, as well as the portfolio characteristics, I chose Vanguard’s VTV ETF.
 A huge “value” ETF known to most professional investors.

 To examine the factor loadings, I use the online tool, PortfolioVisualizer.
 A link can be found here and an image of the factor loadings to VTV is shown below:

-As can be seen above, the fund’s loadings are 0.97 on the market, a negative 0.19 loading on SMB, and a positive 0.27 loading on HML–all are significant.
+As seen above, the fund’s loadings are 0.97 on the market, a negative 0.19 loading on SMB, and a positive 0.27 loading on HML–all are significant.
 Since this is a value fund, where the positions are mainly value-weighted (market-cap weighted), these loadings make sense–market beta ~ 1 as it market-cap weights large stock positions, a negative size loading as it invests in large stocks, and a positive HML loading as it is a Value fund.
 So nothing surprising here.